cutlerCLI/cutler/README.md

 $ defaults write NSGlobalDomain com.apple.mouse.linear -bool true
 ```

-Once you're ready, run this command.
+Once you're ready, run this command to apply everything:
-In a moment, you'll see a few different system services restart as you apply the modifications you just wrote for yourself.

 ```bash
 $ cutler apply
 ```

+The `apply` command has multiple functionalities which happen alongside of applying the preferences.
+Please read the sections below in depth to learn more.

 cutler also takes the changes into account and tracks them.
 To see your status, run: